 Our commerce intelligence reports give you insights into your customers' behaviour, such as customer lifetime value (CLV) and average order value (AOV).
-These reports cover all contacts synced to Engagement Cloud – by default, these are the contacts who agree to receive marketing communications from you.
+These reports cover all contacts synced to your account – by default, these are the contacts who agree to receive marketing communications from you.

 This article looks at why you would want to expand the scope of your reports, and how to do it carefully.